symbol/symbol-docs/source/guides/harvesting/activating-delegated-harvesting-wallet.rst

    :widths: 30, 70
    :delim: ;

-   🔴 INACTIVE; Some keys are missing.
-Go to step 2.
+   🔴 INACTIVE; Some keys are missing. :ref:`Go to step 2 <harvest_wallet_step_2>`.
-   🟡 KEYS LINKED; Keys are present but the harvesting delegation request has not been sent.
-Go to step 5.
+   🟡 KEYS LINKED; Keys are present but the harvesting delegation request has not been sent. :ref:`Go to step 5 <harvest_wallet_step_5>`.
    🟡 IN PROGRESS; The harvesting delegation request has been sent but the node has not acknowledged it yet.
 It might take a few minutes, or it might never happen.
 There is not much you can do at this point, except trying a different node.
    🟢 ACTIVE; Harvesting is enabled.
 Harvested blocks and their fees should start arriving, depending on your account's importance.
+   🔴 FAILED; Activation did not succeed **or could not be verified**.
+It is recommended to select a different node and :ref:`start over from step 2 <harvest_wallet_step_2>`.

+.. topic:: The FAILED status

+   This status can be due to **a number of reasons** and there is not much to do to fix it besides changing to a different node or wait a bit.

+   These are some of the reasons:

+   - The node **refused** to add the delegated harvester: maybe all its slots are full.
+   - The node **could not be contacted** to verify the activation: maybe it is offline, it is not an API node or you lost internet connectivity.
+Delegated harvesting might actually be ACTIVE in this case and the indicator can change at a later time.
+   - When the node is not an API node that can be directly contacted, the `Statistics Service <https://symbol.services/nodes>`__ is used to verify the activation.
+Maybe this service **has not discovered the node yet** but will do in the future.

 ***********
 Final words